mohaEs/Train-Predict-Landmarks-by-flat-net/README.md

 > landmarks='2,12,11,10,5' <br>
 > python3 Pr_LandMarkDetection_FlatArc+HeatMap.py --mode 'train'   --input_dir   $input_dir     --target_dir  $target_dir    --checkpoint  $checkpoint     --output_dir  $output_dir     --landmarks  $landmarks <br>

-of the checkpoint is empty, the new training session would be done otherwise the training would be continued from previous session.
+of the checkpoint is empty, the new training session would be done otherwise the training would be continued from previous session.<br>

+Do not forget to set the suitable number of epochs in the python scripts.

 ## predicting